-- 2. Education and training: Provide name of institution, major/area, degree, and year for undergraduate, graduate, and postdoctoral training; - 3.
-Research and professional experience: Beginning with the current position, list professional/academic positions in chronological order with a brief description.
-List all current academic, professional, or institutional appointments, foreign or domestic, at the applicant institution or elsewhere, whether or not remuneration is received, and, whether full-time, part-time, or voluntary; - 4.
-Awards and honors; - 5.
-A list of up to 10 publications most closely related to the proposed project.
-For each publication, identify the names of all authors (in the same sequence in which they appear in the publication), the article title, book or journal title, volume number, page numbers, year of publication, and website address if available electronically.
-Patents, copyrights, and software systems developed may be provided in addition to or substituted for publications.
-An abbreviated style such as the Physical Review Letters (PRL) convention for citations (list only the first author) may be used for publications with more than 10 authors; - 6.
-Synergistic activities: List up to five professional and scholarly activities related to the proposed effort; and - 7.
+- 1. Contact information; - 2.
+Education: All academic institutions attended, major/area, degree; - 3.
+Training: (e.g.,) certification or credential from a Registered Apprenticeship or Labor Management Partnership; - 4.
+Professional experience: Beginning with the current position, list professional/academic positions in chronological order with a brief description; - 5.
+List all current academic, professional, or institutional appointments, foreign or domestic, at the applicant institution or elsewhere, whether or not remuneration is received, and, whether full-time, part-time, or voluntary; and - 6.
 There should be no lapses in time over the past 10 years or since age 18, whichever period is shorter.